j-easy/easy-batch/README.md

 ## CB4J
-CSV Batch 4 Java is a framework that aims at simplifying CSV files batch processing with java.
+CSV Batch 4 Java is a framework that aims at simplifying CSV files batch processing with Java.

 ## Documentation
 All CB4J documentation can be found at [http://benas.github.com/cb4j/][cb4j-doc]